Simeprevir: Combination treatment

 In March 2015, Gilead Sciences e-mailed warnings to health care providers about nine people that began taking its hepatitis C drugs ledipasvir/sofosbuvir or sofosbuvir along with amiodarone, daclatasvir, or simeprevir developed abnormally slow heartbeats and one died of cardiac arrest.
 Three required a pacemaker to be inserted.
 Gilead said the combinations aren't recommended and product labels will be updated.

 Mechanism of action

-Simeprevir is a hepatitis C virus protease inhibitor.
+Like some other aminocyclopropanes, simeprevir is a hepatitis C virus protease inhibitor.

 Simeprevir is a NS3/4A protease inhibitor, thus preventing viral maturation through inhibition of protein synthesis.
 Simeprevir is administered as one capsule once daily with pegylated interferon and ribavirin for the treatment of genotype 1 or genotype 4 chronic hepatitis C in adult people with compensated liver disease (including cirrhosis), with or without HIV-1 co-infection, who are treatment naive or who have failed previous interferon therapy.
 Genotype 1 is the most prevalent form of hepatitis C virus (HCV) worldwide.